nds-org/ndslabs/README.md

 ComputeEndpoint=http://nebula.ncsa.illinois.edu:8774/v2/
 ```

-If VolumeSource is "local", the OpenStack section isn't used.
+If VolumeSource is "local", a local directory is used for hostPath volumes in Kubernetes.
+If "openstack", volumes are created via the OpenStack API.

 ### Running the server